openedx-unsupported/devstack/README.rst

 - See some `helpful troubleshooting tips`_.
 - See the `Frequently Asked Questions`_.
 - Or learn about `testing and debugging your code in devstack`_.
+- If you get confused about any of the terms used in these docs, see `edX Glossary`_

 You can also browse all the documentation in `Read the Docs`_.